Squadrick/squadrick.github.io/menu/feed.md

 from other engineering disciplines.
 Other disciplines have a strong constraint of having to adhere to physics, while infinite layers upon layers of abstraction allows software to be really divorced from a strong foundational tether.
-[It usually ends up being the sprwalings of diseased minds.](https://xkcd.com/1513/)
+[It usually ends up being the sprawlings of diseased minds.](https://xkcd.com/1513/)

 ---